11/5/2024

 Mike Lighthead

-Great thank you.
-Good morning team.
-I wanted to start Laurie at a high level I think the magnitude and abruptness of the decline in the second half of the year was a bit surprising.
-So can you help contextualize or just help us better understand sort of how the past three months progressed relative to your expectation and sort of when order books really started to deviate versus your expectations and you realize you needed to pivot here on your production and your cash management.
+Great.
+Thank you.
+Good morning, team.
+I wanted to start, Laurie, at a high level.
+I think the magnitude and abruptness of the decline in the second half of the year was a bit surprising.
+Can you help contextualize or just help us better understand sort of how the past three months progressed relative to your expectation and sort of when order books really started to deviate versus your expectations and you realized you needed to pivot here on your production and your cash management?

 speaker